Securing Lasting Weight Loss Post-Tummy Tuck: Facts, Figures, and Real-Life Successes

 Cali

-Cali had lost a significant amount already and was even able to continue to lose weight after a tummy tuck; she mentioned that she’d been obese most of her life and decided to take her life and health into her own hands and lose the excess weight.
+Cali had already shed pounds of weight and continued to lose weight after a tummy tuck, mentioning that she had been obese most of her life and decided to take control of her health and lose the excess weight.
 Cali ended up following the ketogenic diet and took up running, losing 150 lbs on her own.

 Cali prior to undergoing a tummy tuck procedure, in the image, Cali's stomach appears to protrude and there is loose skin visible in the area.

 Cali took control of her life and health, losing 150 lbs on her own through a ketogenic diet and running.
-Source: @caliketogirl on TikTok7
+Source: @caliketogirl on TikTok5

 Cali after undergoing a tummy tuck procedure, in the image, Cali's stomach appears flatter and smoother, with improved muscle tone and a reduction in excess skin compared to the before image.

 After a tummy tuck, she continues to thrive on her journey towards a healthier and happier self.
-Source: @caliketogirl on TikTok7
+Source: @caliketogirl on TikTok

 After some traumatic life events and feeling discouraged, Cali jumped back into her fitness journey by incorporating weight lifting and hiking and eventually got an abdominoplasty to remove the last of the excess fat and skin.
 She said that the procedure and recovery were painful but that “every day gets better…so worth it!”